-In order to test the generated code, we composed a layout with the corresponding DRC violation.
-The violation was found and reported by the automatically generated runset.
+In order to test the generated code, we composed a simplest layout with the corresponding DRC violation, see Fig. 17.
+The violation was found and reported by the automatically generated runset (see Fig. 18).

 VI.
 METHOD OF AUTOMATIC GENERATION OF TEST CASES FOR VERIFYING DRC/LVS RUNSETS, USING PROCESS INDEPENDENT PRE-DEFINED GENERIC SET OF PARAMETRIZED TEMPLATES